yuliahar/proshop_selenide_allure/README.md

 </p>

 ## 🎬 **Video of Tests Execution**
 > Every test has attached video, screenshots and logs.
-One of video you can see below:
+One of videos you can see below:
 <p align="center">
   <img title="Selenoid Video" src="images/gif/test_run.gif">
 </p>